Surprising Stat: Moms Are Changing Their Names for Baby

 Maybe changing your last name seemed like a hassle, or just unnecessary, when you were getting married.
 But a baby brings on a whole new perspective.
 Will his friends inevitably call you Mrs. So-and-So anyways?
 Will you worry his teacher will assume you’re divorced?

 Of course, this is all personal preference.
-And if you do want to change your name, new services like Kleinfeld Name Change streamline the process.
-At the end of the day, everyone will end up calling you “Liam’s Mom” anyways.
+And if you do want to change your name, new services like Hitch Switch Name Change — The Knot preferred name change partner — can streamline the process.
+Rather than running around town between work and daycare to get all the right paperwork filed, you’ll receive the appropriate forms in the mail, complete with pre-addressed and stamped envelopes.
+But we know — at the end of the day, everyone will end up calling you “Liam’s Mom” anyways.

 Are you thinking about changing your last name for baby?